SELF SERVICE IN THE RETAIL AND DINING ENVIRONMENTS

 First, I will consider the self-selection shop environment, and the two ways self service can be done there.
 Next, the catalogue shop environment.
 Then, the fuel station environment, which also has two ways, and last of all, the dining environment.

-You should note that I shop mainly in England and France, and therefore most of my comments will relate to retailers operating in these countries.
+You should note that I shop mainly in England and formerly also in France, and therefore most of my comments will relate to retailers operating in these countries.